 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) - 1.2.a.
-An endocrinology, diabetes, and metabolism fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
+An infectious disease fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
 (Core) - 1.2.b.
 There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
 (Core)